felixhageloh/mapr/README.md

     coffee server

 to start the server.
-It will automatically listen to changes on mapr.coffee and compile it.
+It will automatically listen to changes in the app dir and compile all coffeescript files to /public

 That's it; you read me.